foojingyi/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-The Command Box (marked by the blue rectangle) is where users type the commands needed to use MediBook.
+The Command Box (marked by the blue rectangle) is where you can type the commands needed to use MediBook.

-The Result Display (marked by the red rectangle) is where MediBook displays the result/error for each command input by the user.
+The Result Display (marked by the red rectangle) is where MediBook displays the result/error for each command that you input.

 <img src="images/screenshots/mainpage.png">